maxdevblock/cubmods/docs/source/manual.rst

 CUBSH family
 ------------

-Basic family of the class CUB.
+Basic family of the class CUB with shelter effect.
 See the references for details.

 References
 ^^^^^^^^^^